wkoszek/me/source/blog/2017-02-28-whats-the-most-expensive-in-software.html.md

 Next time you stick five incoherent lines into your code with hopes that "we will fix it later", imagine how "later" will feel like for someone who will look at your code.
 Fifteen years from now.
+Or fifty.